flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

   support the app-facing package.
 Having a single package that defines this interface ensures that all platform packages implement the same functionality in a uniform way.

+#### Endorsed federated plugin

+Ideally, when adding a platform implementation to a federated plugin, you will coordinate with the package author to include your implementation.
+In this way, the original author _endorses_ your implementation.

+For example, say you write a `foobar_windows` implementation for the (imaginary) `foobar` plugin.
+In an endorsed plugin, the original `foobar` author adds your Windows implementation as a dependency in the pubspec for the app-facing package.
+Then, when a developer includes the `foobar` plugin in their Flutter app, the Windows implementation, as well as the other endorsed implementations, are automatically available to the app.

+#### Non-endorsed federated plugin

+If you can't, for whatever reason, get your implementation added by the original plugin author, then your plugin is _not_ endorsed.
+A developer can still use your implementation, but must manually add the plugin to the app's pubspec file.
+So, the developer must include both the `foobar` dependency _and_ the `foobar_windows` dependency in order to achieve full functionality.

 For more information on federated plugins, why they are useful, and how they are implemented, see the Medium article by Harry Terkelsen, [How To Write a Flutter Web Plugin, Part 2][].

 ### Specifying a plugin's supported platforms {#plugin-platforms}